 The figures for the amount of false positive flags issued by the devices is, as of yet, unavailable.
 There is a real possibility that workers have been unfairly dismissed, or denied necessary paid work time, as a consequence of false diagnosis.

 Further, another purpose of the device is to wake up workers who have dozed off.
-Any Snoozing Sam (or Sally) that decides to rest their eyes in the workplace whislt wearing one of these helmets, may find themselves woken unceremoniously by their own headgear sounding an alarm.
-Ironically, the thought of being woken up in this way is likely lend itself to a tired employees’ stress levels.
+Any Snoozing Sam (or Sally) that decides to rest their eyes in the workplace whilst wearing one of these helmets, may find themselves woken unceremoniously by their own headgear sounding an alarm.
+Ironically, the thought of being woken up in this way likely lends itself to a tired employees’ stress levels.

 At this point in time, there is no established framework or set of regulations in China to monitor the use of such technology as this.
 This allows companies to use it rather freely, and there is an incentive for them to do so.
 An official at State Grid Zhejiang Electric Power reports that company profits have grown by $315 million since the introduction of the devices in 2014.

 Whether or not businesses will begin utilising such technology in the UK is a separate question.
 We, as a jurisdiction, appear to be entering an era of data protection, particularly considering the General Data Protection Regulations.
 One has to imagine that a person’s internal thoughts and emotions are something that may be considered to be covered by such protective legislation.

 It may well be that, to side step such law, companies require consent from their employees to be forced to wear such devices in order to work.
 Then again, this brings out the age-old question of ‘how free can consent be when passing from employee to employer?’

 Luckily, these are questions that we, at Backhouse Jones, have some expertise in.
 We can satisfy any queries regarding data protection, GDPR, and mind control helmets in the workplace.
 All you have to do is get in touch with us on 01254 828300.